 The Oglebay Winter Festival of Lights, begun in 1985, has grown into one of the nation's largest holiday light shows.
 It attracts more than a million visitors per year, including 3,000 tour buses from more than 36 states.
-The show has even been listed in many online publication's best Christmas displays in the United States.
+The show, located in Wheeling, West Virginia, has even been listed in many online publications as the best Christmas display in the United States.

-The Oglebay Winter Festival of Lights covers more than three hundred acres over a six-mile drive throughout the Oglebay resort.
-Eighty displays and over one million lights spread over 300 acres feature in this celebration.
+The Oglebay Winter Festival of Lights covers more than 300 acres over a six-mile drive throughout the Oglebay resort.
+Ninety displays and over one million lights are featured in this celebration.
 The entire Winter Festival of Lights has also been fully converted to energy-efficient, brilliant LED.

 The Good Zoo and Gardens of Light

-The Oglebay Winter Festival of Lights is held at the Oglebay Resort & Conference Center in Wheeling, WV.
-It is open from mid-November through the first week of January.
-The Winter Festival of Lights is viewable Sunday through Thursday until 10:00 p.m. and on Friday and Saturday until 11:00 p.m.
+The Oglebay Winter Festival of Lights is held at the Oglebay Resort & Conference Center in Wheeling, West Virginia.
+For the 2018-2019 holiday season, the Winter Festival of Lights will run between November 9, 2018, and January 1, 2019.
+The Winter Festival of Lights is viewable Sunday through Thursday until 10 p.m. and on Friday and Saturday until 11 p.m.

-Oglebay (and the Winter Festival of Lights) is located in West Virginia, 4 miles from I-70 at Exit 2A.
-It is 60 miles from Pittsburgh via I-79 south and I-70 west; 120 miles from Columbus via I-70 east; and 150 miles from Cleveland via I-77 south and I-70 east.
-See location for further directions.
+Oglebay (and the Winter Festival of Lights) is located in West Virginia, four miles from I-70 at Exit 2A.
+It is 60 miles from Pittsburgh via I-79 south and I-70 West; 120 miles from Columbus via I-70 east; and 150 miles from Cleveland via I-77 south and I-70 east.

 Other Holiday Events in Wheeling